mohamed-ra5a/my-best-field/README.md

 - Mobile application version
 - Multi-language support

----

 ## Author

 Mohamed Mahany

-Frontend Developer and STEM student interested in web development,  and modern user experiences.
+web Developer and STEM student interested in web development,  and modern user experiences.

----

 ## License

 This project is available for educational and personal use.

----

-## Final Note

-FuturePath was built as a project focused on helping students better understand possible career directions through a modern and interactive experience.